privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

   // Encrypted SelectWinningAdRawRequest.
   bytes request_ciphertext = 1;

-  // Version of the Public Key used for request encryption.
+  // Version of the public key used for request encryption.
 The service
-  // needs use Private Keys corresponding to same key_id to decrypt
+  // needs use private keys corresponding to same key_id to decrypt
   // 'request_ciphertext'.
   string key_id = 2;
 }